 Another useful tool of mine is Appreciative Inquiry.
 Over the years, I have grown to believe that organizations’ greatest area for improvement lies in their greatest strength, not in their weaknesses.
 A.I. allows me to focus on “what is working” and create a positive aura.
 Likewise, Positive Deviance is another useful way of thinking, especially on large-scale projects.

 How useful do you think social media is for creating effective place branding campaigns?
 Have you included it in any of your own work?

-I haven’t, but if I had a choice I definitely would.
-I think social media is extremely useful especially “during” the project.
-Place branding projects need to be especially transparent and engaging.
+I haven’t, but if I had a choice, I definitely would.
+I think social media is instrumental especially “during” the project.
+Place branding projects need to be exceptionally transparent and engaging.

 Can you tell us your brief philosophy for effective place branding?

 - Involvement of all key stakeholders.